lachlanmcdonald/grunt-saxicon/README.md

 }
 ```

-By default, if you do not include a color keyword, the original color (as defined in the SVG) will be used instead.
-Whilst this is useful for debugging, you can also set a default color for when a keyword is omitted:
+By default, if you do not include a replacement color, the original color (as defined in the SVG) will be used instead.
+Whilst this is useful for debugging, you can also set a default color as the second argument for when a keyword is omitted:

 ```scss
 .arrow {